 For 20 years, I have preferred to perform my own stock research, but having used Motley Fool’s Stock Advisor for four years, I have found that it saves me a lot of time and provides me with unique insights and ideas.

-I typically review the High Conviction recommendations from Motley Fool and then add them into Stock Rover.
-Stock Rover enables me to analyze the financials, analyst ratings, future revenues, and earnings in-depth.
+I typically review the Motley Fool’s High Conviction recommendations and then add them to Stock Rover.
+Stock Rover lets me analyze the financials, analyst ratings, future revenues, and earnings in depth.
 It also allows me to connect to my Broker, access their research reports, rebalance my portfolio, and screen the entire market for stocks.
-I have even developed my own Beat the Market Growth Stocks Strategy, now available for all Stock Rover customers.
+I have even developed my own Beat the Market Growth Stocks Strategy, nowย available for all Stock Rover customers.

 Motley Fools Stock Advisor Video